WallE-corp/Wall-e-documentation/README.md

 * [Backend](backend/index.md)

 # Architecture
 The architecture of the entire system can be divided into three major components `Backend`, `Mobile` and `WallE`.
-These major components, in turn, have their own major sub-components.
-This chapter will provide an overview of each major component along with links to more detailed implementations.
+These major components, in turn, have their own sub-components.
+This chapter will provide an overview of each major component along with links to more detailed implementations. `LINK TO FIGURE`

 ### Major Components
 ## WallE
-...
+WallE or Mower is the major component that is considered the physical unit.
+This hosts everything for controlling low level movements, collision(obstacle) events, calculating relative position, etc. WallE has three sub components, each to take care of the low level requirements needed.
+WallE has two communication channel with the [Backend](#backend), HTTP requests and a socket connection.

 See [WallE](wallE/index.md) for implementation details.

 ## Backend
-...
+The backend or 'Backend' is the major component that handles data correction calculations, data storage, collision events handling, mediator between [WallE](#walle) and [Mobile](#mobile), path generation, etc.
+Its main application is a REST API which exposes endpoints for both [WallE](#walle) and [Mobile](#mobile).
+However, attached to the same appliation is a socker server which is also exposed.
+The backend uses Google's [Cloud Firestore](https://firebase.google.com/docs/firestore) and [Cloud Storage](https://cloud.google.com/storage) for data storage.

 See [Backend](backend/index.md) for implementation details.

 ## Mobile
-...
+The app or 'Mobile' is the major component that deals with user interaction and interface.
+It displays visual feedback of [WallE](#walle)'s position and collision events.
+Mobile also provides an [WallE](#walle) control interface for manual/automatic control over [WallE](#walle).

 See [Mobile](mobile/index.md) for implementation details.